January Landscape Garden Tips For Zone 8

 This article will give you January landscape and garden tips for zone 8.

-Tip #2: Heavy pruning of certain shrubs and trees can be done at this time.
+Prune certain shrubs and trees at this time

-Caution: Do Not prune Spring flowering shrubs or trees such as Azaleas and Forsythias (Yellow Bells) until later on in the Spring after they have finished blooming.
+Caution: DO NOT prune spring flowering shrubs or trees such as Azaleas and Forsythias (Yellow Bells) until after they have finished their spring bloom cycle.

-Caution: Do Not prune Lantanas until new growth begins to emerge later on in Spring.
+Caution: DO NOT prune perennial Lantana shrubs until you see new growth begins to emerge in mid spring.

-Tip #4: Collect fallen leaves and add to compost pile or bin.
+Collect fallen leaves and add to compost pile or bin

 Veteran gardeners swear by compost.
 It's unrivaled for adding readily available nutrients and beneficial bacteria to vegetable garden soil, or adding to the mix when planting shrubs, trees, perennials, annuals, and container plantings, promoting healthy and vigorous growth of plants.
 Plus, compost is an environmentally smart way to turn houslehold food waste and vegetative landscape and garden waste into something besides a bulge in your garbage bag.
 Making your own compost is very easy - simply pile up leaves, clippings, kitchen scraps and other materials into a heap, and turn the pile occasional to help the facilitate fermentation.

-Contrary to popular belief, January, and in fact the entire winter season, is a great time to plant most ornamental shrubs, trees, or groundcovers in the South.
+Contrary to popular belief, January and, in fact, the entire winter season is a great time to plant most ornamental shrubs, trees, or groundcover plants in the South.
 Winter planting of most dormant shrubs and trees allows them acclimate to their new environment over the winter.
-In spring, winter-planted shrubs and trees will then benefit the early-spring root flush.
+In spring, winter-planted shrubs and trees will then benefit from the early-spring root flush.
 There is absoulutely no danger at all from planting most shrubs and trees in December.
 Professional landscape contractors plant through the entire winter!

 You may also be interested in: